Body 2 Body: Music video

-A music video to accompany the release of "Body 2 Body" was first released onto YouTube on July 27, 2011 at a total length of four minutes and two seconds.
+A music video to accompany the release of "Body 2 Body" was filmed on June 19, 2011 in West Hollywood.
+The video premiered on YouTube on July 27, 2011 at a total length of four minutes and two seconds.
 It features cameos from DJ Khaled and Rick Ross.
 As of April 2021 the video has over 20 million views.

 Remix

 The official remix features Chris Brown on the chorus, Rick Ross, Wale & DJ Khaled.
 It was released on November 14, 2011.

 Track listing

 Chart performance

 "Body 2 Body" spent thirteen weeks on the US Billboard Hot 100 in total, during which it reached a highest position of number 65.
 The song also peaked at number six on both the Hot R&B/Hip-Hop Songs and Rap Songs charts, making it Ace Hood's highest charting entry on both listings.